CrossTheBlueSky/CrossTheBlueSky/README.md

 - **Additional:** Java, C#, Amazon Web Services Certified Developer Associate (DVA-CO2)

 ### Recent Projects

+**Usual Spot** - An 'restaurant journal' app, allowing users to track their visits, orders, and ratings for locations, dishes, and individual experiences.
+Meant to deepen the standard 1-5 stars review system typically associated with dining out.

 **Ebb** - A journaling app that lets you color-code your moods and chart mood trends over time [View the Repo here](https://github.com/CrossTheBlueSky/ebb-journaling-v2)